 Step 3: Clamping the Sink into Position

 For this part, you need a regular 12-inch bar clamp that detaches to hold the sink in position.
 Slide the long end of the clamp through the drain & attach the top of the clamp, make sure that the drain is not clogged.
 If so, then follow the steps to unclog the bathroom sink drain.
 Then, you can bring your sink right up to the countertop.
 Make sure the sink is perfectly aligned to the edges of the granite.
+You can take a look at how to unclog your bathroom ever easily.

 Take a strong piece of solid wood to brace the sink up underneath the slab with a clamp while it’s drying.
 Leave the clamp a little bit loose so that you can make some to the sink position.
 When you are sure you have an even lip all the way around your sink.
 Once your sink is perfectly in position, tighten down the clamp the rest of the way.